alessandroquirile/LeukemiaClassifierAPI/README.md

 ## 🌟 Features

 - Accepts image files of blood cells for classification.
-- Configurable feature extraction model and parameters via `config.yaml`.
+- Configurable classifier and feature extraction model via `config.yaml`.
 - Preprocesses the image, extracts relevant features and scales them for optimal classification.
 - Deployable with **Docker** for easy setup and containerization.
 - A **request rate limiter** has been implemented to ensure the API fair access.